 Note:

-Unlike the definition written in Chinese VIP Report in 2011, the current CJK Variant Definition emphases the following points:
+Unlike the definition in the Chinese VIP Report in 2011, the current CJK Variant Definition emphases the following points:

-The variants may across CJK language contexts, not limited to a single language context.
+The variants may cross CJK language contexts, and are not limited to a single language context.

-The BASIC meanings sameness is added while regardless the pronunciations since ideographic variants may have totally different pronunciations.
+The concept of BASIC meaning sameness is added ignoring pronunciation since ideographic variants may have totally different pronunciations.

 The wording “visual different shapes” is no longer used since many visual differences of ideographs have been unified in CJK.

-The variants are not-unified ideographs due to varies reasons :
+The variants are not-unified ideographs for various reasons :

 Simplification ( Mainland China 汉字简化)